LeoSame/school-tables/README.md

 The Material UI style library was used to style the project.

-All functions with requests are in the http folder
+All functions with requests are in the http folder.

-### Please, if there is a comment, give feedback
+### Please, if there is a comment, give feedback.

 ## Connecting npm packages: